Dr Kieran Mitton

 Since 2008 I have conducted regular fieldwork in Sierra Leone to interrogate the various causes and shaping dynamics of extreme violence in conflict, examining the concept of brutalisation and the social psychology of violence.
 Taking a broad inter-disciplinary approach, I am especially interested in violence characterised as ‘irrational’ and the role played by the emotions of disgust and shame.
 My book, Rebels in a Rotten State: Understanding Atrocity in the Sierra Leone Civil War (2015, Hurst/Oxford University Press), draws on extensive interviews with perpetrators of violence to address the most seemingly ‘senseless’ acts of atrocity.

-As part of a Norwegian Ministry of Foreign Affairs –funded programme, based within the Conflict, Security and Development Research Group, I lead a newly established project that brings together leading international researchers from various academic disciplines to address the question of how we might better understand and tackle civil war atrocities.
+Within the Conflict, Security and Development Research Group, I lead a newly established project - Beyond Reason? - that brings together leading international researchers from various academic disciplines to address the question of how we might better understand and tackle civil war atrocities.
 Further details available here.